nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Listing all groups: `group /list`

-> List all active groups.
+> Displays all active groups.
 Deleted groups will not be listed.<br>
 > A group represents one or more individuals.
 > It is used as a shortcut in several commands for identifying a group of individual persons.